scorpiodiagrams/fdg/wiki/chapter009.md

 ((point R1-rect) 't))))
 ```

-The characteristic equation in the eigenvalue =lambda= can be obtained as the numerator of the expression:
+The characteristic equation in the eigenvalue #Code(lambda) can be obtained as the numerator of the expression:

 ```Scheme
 (determinant